 Data Sharing Coalition

 Digitization is driving new mobility concepts.
 Traffic and mobility data are becoming the raw material for multimodality, automated and connected driving, and other future solutions.
-The MDM is right in the middle of the action.
+The Mobilithek is right in the middle of the action.

 The transformation of the existing IT infrastructure to an event- and microservice-based software architecture involves a great deal of effort and also risks, since the transformation must take place in parallel with ongoing operations.
 The entire business logic (at least on the customer side) and thus the control of functions and processes must be mapped in microservices and orchestrated to form the overall service.